16 sales coaching tips for high-performing teams

 How do you coach a struggling sales rep?

-To coach a struggling rep, ditch the guesswork and get granular.
 Dive into their activity data for a clear picture of what's really happening: Who are they targeting?
 What messaging are they using?
 How persistent are they with follow-up?
-Compare their activity to top performers to pinpoint where they're falling short.
-Don’t worry: We’ll show you exactly how we do it at Outreach later on in this article.
+Compare their activity to top performers to pinpoint where they're struggling.

 What are examples of sales coaching techniques?

-Establishing an effective sales coaching program is often difficult because there’s no singular way to go about it.
+Establishing a sales coaching program is often difficult because there’s no singular way to go about it.
 There are numerous models, techniques, and tactics to choose from, each intended to move the sales needle in a different way.

 It’s individualized to your team and even down to your reps.
 But generally, when you think about what sales coaching looks like, it can be broken down into two categories: strategic and tactical.